They’re Injecting Gold Into Eyeballs Now? The Weird Science Behind Restoring Lost Vision

 Want to Baby Your Eyes Without the Needles?

 I use this gold-infused eye cream that claims to reduce puffiness and dark circles.
-Is it going to restore your vision?
+Is it going to restore your vision, no, definitely not, don’t put it in your eyes please.

-But it feels fancy, looks cute on the vanity, and makes your under-eyes a little less zombie-esque on bad sleep days.
+But it feels fancy, looks cute on the vanity, and makes your under-eyes a little less zombie-esque on bad sleep days (which are all days that end in a Y for me).

 Call it sparkle therapy while we wait on the science.